 by Mike Ratliff

 How were we saved?
-Was according to our works?
+Was it according to our works?
 No, it was by God’s own purpose and grace, which He gave us in Christ Jesus before the the ages began.
 How dare we attempt to change this glorious Gospel in any way by “contextualizing” it, thereby robbing it of its power.
-Here are vv19-12 from the ESV.
+Here are vv10-12 from the NASB.

-and which now has been manifested through the appearing of our Savior Christ Jesus, who abolished death and brought life and immortality to light through the gospel, for which I was appointed a preacher and apostle and teacher, which is why I suffer as I do.
-But I am not ashamed, for I know whom I have believed, and I am convinced that he is able to guard until that Day what has been entrusted to me.
-(2 Timothy 1:8-12 ESV)
+10 but now has been revealed by the appearing of our Savior Christ Jesus, who abolished death and brought life and immortality to light through the gospel, 11 for which I was appointed a preacher and an apostle and a teacher.
+12 For this reason I also suffer these things, but I am not ashamed; for I know whom I have believed and I am convinced that He is able to guard what I have entrusted to Him until that day.
+2 Timothy 1:10-12 (NASB)

 This is the gospel message that we guard and must never compromise in any way and that includes contextualization.
 When I say “contextualization” I am talking about changing it so that the hard edges the sharp offense is removed in an attempt to reach a certain group of people.
 However that is an exercise in unbelief.
 We must remain faithful to the one and only Gospel message given to us by God even if it is offensive and causes some people to become quite angry and want to kill us.
 It does not matter because that is that “suffering” thing that Paul was talking about.
 God will even use that to reach those whom He is preparing to reach with the Good News.